Justin-Bento/farah-hakimpour/README.md

 # Farah Hakimpour - Graphic Designer and Illustrator Portfolio Website

-Is an online platform which showcase her work as a Graphic Designer and Illustrator.
-The aim for this project is to turn her design portfolio into a website.
+This repository hosts the code for Farah Hakimpour's personal portfolio website, showcasing her remarkable talents as a Graphic Designer and Illustrator.
+The primary goal of this project is to provide a user-friendly platform for visitors to explore Farah's art pieces and design works.

 What this application does is: